tamarin-prover/tamarin-prover/src/009_advanced-features.md

 set using the following simple heuristic.
 A fact tag is guaranteed to have injective instance, if

-1. the fact-symbol is linear,
+1. the fact-symbol is linear, and
 2. every introduction of such a fact is protected by a `Fr`-fact of the first term, and
 3. every rule has at most one copy of this fact-tag in the conclusion and the first term arguments agree.